marcinjak9/apical.org-gatsby/content/pages/about-us.md

   - props:
       en:
         body: >-
+          Apical is a fast-growing startup, with a team that combines 30+ years of experience in travel and in technological and social innovation and with the support of some of the main Italian investors
+        title: Who we are
+      it:
+        body: >-
+          Apical è una startup in rapida crescita, con un team che combina 30+ anni di esperienza nel travel e nell'innovazione tecnologica e sociale e con il sostegno di alcuni tra i principali investitori italiani
+        title: Chi siamo
+    type: WhatWeDo
+  - props:
+      en:
+        body: >-
           Apical supports every Travel Creator with a simple, quick and innovative technology, designed to accelerate growth, increase traveler satisfaction and improve the impact on the environment